wacncontent/CustomizeTool/removeCommentOutput/articles/site-recovery/site-recovery-monitoring-and-troubleshooting.md

 ![Monitor configuration, protection and recovery operations](./media/site-recovery-monitoring-and-troubleshooting/image5.png)

 In the above case there seems to be another operation which is in progress because of which Protection configuration is failing.
-Ensure that you resolve the issue as per the recommendation – there-after click RESART to re-initiate the operation.
+Ensure that you resolve the issue as per the recommendation - there-after click RESART to re-initiate the operation.

 ![Monitor configuration, protection and recovery operations](./media/site-recovery-monitoring-and-troubleshooting/image6.png)

-Option to RESTART is not available for all operations – for those which doesn’t have the RESTART option navigate back to the object and redo the operation once again.
+Option to RESTART is not available for all operations - for those which doesn't have the RESTART option navigate back to the object and redo the operation once again.
 Every JOB can be cancelled at any point of time while in-progress using the CANCEL button.

 ![Monitor configuration, protection and recovery operations](./media/site-recovery-monitoring-and-troubleshooting/image7.png)